This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 The primary highlight of IKEA's new products is their adherence to the Matter standard, but there's more to appreciate.
 Here are the standout features:

-- User-friendly setup: The DIRIGERA hub connects directly with IKEA's Home smart app, guiding users through step-by-step installation that typically takes under 10 minutes per device.
-I added a TRADFRI bulb to Apple Home using Matter -- it showed up as a new accessory in under 30 seconds without opening the IKEA app at all.
+3. User-friendly setup: The DIRIGERA hub connects directly with IKEA's Home smart app, guiding users through step-by-step installation that typically takes under 10 minutes per device.
+I added a TRADFRI bulb to Apple Home using Matter, it showed up as a new accessory in under 30 seconds without opening the IKEA app at all.

 These features show how IKEA aims to make smart home adoption simple and stress-free for users who may not have technical backgrounds.

-How to Use the Devices in Everyday Life
+How Do You Use the Devices in Everyday Life?

 To better understand how IKEA's Matter-compatible smart devices can enhance daily routines, here are real-world examples of practical applications: